Zaxxon709/accountmanager/README.md

 # Account Manager

 An add-on to manage your Trakt and Debrid data from one location.
-Users can pair multiple service(s) with all supported add-ons via a single authorization point and manage the data for these service(s).<br>
+Users can pair multiple service(s) with supported add-ons via a single authorization point and manage the data for these service(s).<br>

 ### How the addon works:
 - Once authorization is complete a check is done for each supported addon to confirm if the addon is installed and if settings.xml exists for that addon.